-2. If the person to whom the notice or order was issued initiates review proceedings under §926 of the Act with respect to the violation, in which the obligations to abate are suspended by the court pursuant to §926.C of the Act, the daily assessment of a penalty shall not be made for any period before entry of a final order by the court.
+2. If the person to whom the notice or order was issued initiates review proceedings under §926 of the Act with respect to the violation, in which the obligations to under §6905 to a dollar amount, according to the following schedule.

+abate are suspended by the court pursuant to §926.C of the Act, the daily assessment of a penalty shall not be made for any period before entry of a final order by the court.